-Generally in 2021, the water quality observed met environmental threshold values, but some exceedances were found.
+Generally, in 2022, the water quality observed met environmental threshold values, but some exceedances were found.
 E. coli concentrations were found to routinely exceed the PWQO at both stations and sources possibly could include wildlife or human sources.
-Minor total phosphorus PWQO exceedances were observed once at each station and appear related to elevated suspended stream sediment.
-There were some exceedances of metals observed which are from a combination of natural and anthropogenic sources.
+There were some exceedances of metals observed, which are from a combination of natural and anthropogenic sources.
 Aluminum routinely exceeded PWQO and this likely due to the contribution of naturally elevated levels aluminum found in soils of the watershed.
-Iron exceedance (June 2021) at TW011 and the Chromium exceedances (Dec 2021) observed in both, but these exceedances were not higher than concentrations historically observed by the NPCA in the upper and less-impacted portions of the Twelve Mile Creek watershed.
-In 2021, the MECP provided NPCA with lab support with lower detection limits for Total PCB analysis on four TW009 samples.
-All total PCBs results for both sites were less then laboratory detection in 2021 (Table 13)
+Iron (May & June 2022) and a copper (March 2022) exceedances at TW011 were observed, but these exceedances were not higher than concentrations historically observed by the NPCA in the upper and less-impacted portions of the Twelve Mile Creek watershed.
+All total PCBs results for both sites were less then laboratory detection in 2022 (Table 13)